 get an experience unique to any other by being provided an opportunity to learn

 the full spectrum of knowledge needed to succeed in today's extremely

 competitive high-technology industry.
-Through a combination of two semesters
+Through a combination of three (3) semesters

-of classroom learning, hands-on laboratory work, and a required 7 month
+of classroom learning, hands-on laboratory work, and an optional 3-month

 education and background.

 - As an example, the CMU Academic Master’s program is now slated to be a full 2-year (4 semesters) program, compared to the MRSD program, which is only 3 semesters (1.5 yrs.) in duration.
 The Academic Master’s program consists exclusively of in-class course-requirements, as well as the writing of a ‘thesis’ based on an advisor-provided topic/area.
 The MRSD program allows the students to practice their 1st-years classroom and hands-on learning during the optional summer internship, before returning to take a final semester of technical and business electives, shaped by the experience of on-the-job exposure.
 Inherent in this program-comparison is the difference in program-duration (4 semesters vs. 3 semesters), and thus the cost for each of the programs as well; see the following links for respective cost-comparison: